privacyidea/privacyidea/doc/installation/system/inifile.rst

 privacyIDEA digitally signs the responses.
 You can disable this using the parameter ``PI_NO_RESPONSE_SIGN``.
 Set this to *True* to suppress the response signature.

+You can set ``PI_UI_DEACTIVATED = True`` to deactivate the privacyIDEA UI.
+This can be interesting if you are only using the command line client or your own UI and you do not want to present the UI to the user or the outside world.

+.. note:: The API calls are all still accessable, i.e. privacyIDEA is technically fully functional.